 Although Atlanta has proper bicycle lanes and clear bicycle laws, these do not always translate to accident-free trips for bicycle enthusiasts.
 Bicycle accidents, after all, are common in a state where vehicular mishaps happen on a daily basis.

-Bike Accident Statistics in Atlanta, GA and Why a Bike Accident Lawyer is Necessary
+Why is a Bike Accident Lawyer Necessary

 Annually, hundreds of bicycle riders are involved in critical accidents all over the country.
 Many of these accidents, unfortunately, result in death.
 In a report by the Centers for Disease Control and Prevention (CDC), more than a thousand bicyclists died in the United States in 2015.
 Injuries have reached to almost 500,000 for the same year.